UPDATE on 1/31/20: This case has been resolved. See our follow-up here: Coalfire Pentesters 'Exonerated,' Charges

-Two pentesters are now wearing orange jumpsuits after police arrested them inside a county courthouse just after midnight local time.
+The post announced that two pentesters are now wearing orange jumpsuits after police arrested them inside a county courthouse in the middle of the night.

-The pair had set off an alarm on their way in.
+The pair set off an alarm on their way in.

 Justin Wynn, of Naples, Florida, and Gary Demercurio, of Seattle, Washington, are charged with third-degree burglary and possession of burglary tools.
 They were held on $50,000 bond.